-My dear Grandmother, Helen S. Wright must have been fond of champagne as she collected several recipes for her book, Old Time Recipes for Home Made Wines.
+My paternal grandmother, Helen S. Wright, must have been fond of champagne as she collected several recipes for her book, Old Time Recipes for Home Made Wines published in 1909.
 I seriously wonder if she tried any of them but she included eight.
 After reading the ingredients of the recipe for American Champagne I wonder if she ever drank the bubbly from this recipe or any other.

 To buy Old Time Recipes for Homemade Wines by Helen S. Wright Click Here.